PeterShin23/seatgeek-mcp/README.md

 # seatgeek-mcp

-Minimal MCP server exposing SeatGeek tools (events and performers) as a TypeScript library.
+Comprehensive MCP server exposing a registry of SeatGeek tools including events, performers, venues, section info, and recommendations as a TypeScript library.

 ## Prerequisites